mstocco/mariostoc.co/content/traininglog/20200913-ironman2021-50weeksout.md

 The warm up was done according to the write up and I felt good.
 With my heartrate back down to normal, it was time to see where my fitness is at.

 This was a tale of every second lap.
 The start of the second lap, everything is good.
 On the fourth lap, I have settled into a rhythm.
-At the start of lap six, I am feeling the fade beginning.
+At the start of lap six, I am feeling the fade coming on.
 On the eighth lap, life is starting to suck pretty bad and it is too early to be feeling this bad.
 On the 10th lap, I am really fighting the urge to walk.

 _"Just two more laps then a back straight, I can do this."_
+<!——>

-Eleventh lap, I am hanging on and as I crossinthe line on the home stretch, I press the lap button on my watch.
+Eleventh lap, I am hanging on and as I crossed the start-line on the home stretch, I press the lap button on my watch.
 I look and the lap indicator, it reads, _"12/12"_.
-If I have done 12, then I just have this back stretch to do.
+So if I have done 12, then I just have this back stretch to do.
 I muster up a push that would make Tim Noakes proud and hit the _"stop button"_ as I cross the half lap line.  **20:54.8**

-I did realize that I shorted myself one lap until I got back into the truck to drive home.
+I didn’t realize that I shorted myself one lap until I got back into the truck to drive home.

 ### My Take Aways
 1. Learn to count all the way to 12.
 2. I'll achieve this mini-goal of getting a 5K PR, I just need to keep showing up.

 <!---->
 ## LAST COUPLE WEEKS